All Episodes

 And how often would your parents get upset with your behavior, say, in a given week or month?

-So it wasn't often.
+Um, so it wasn't, it wasn't often.

-We were, you know, we were pretty well-behaved kids.
+We were, you know, we were pretty well behaved kids.

-And so there was no, it wasn't a lot of, a lot of times, a lot of problems.
+And so there was no, it wasn't a lot of, a lot of times, um, a lot of problems.

-It was probably once every couple months.
+It's probably once every couple of months.

 So maybe three or four times a year, your parents would correct you on something that I remember that was significant enough to where I would remember, you know, remember it.